ParticipioLabs/realities/README.md

 $ npm start
 ```

 You can also `cd` into the `ui` and `api` directories separately and `npm start` them individually.
 That may be more practical during development since you'll get separate logs for the front-end and back-end.

+### Testing locally

+Tests in CI should run automatically but if you want to run them on your local machine you can run:

+1. `npm run test:run:servers` This will launch (using docker) neo4j, mongodb, the realities API, the realities UI.
+It'll use fresh and temporary databases that'll disappear once you ctrl-c this command.
+2. `npm test` This will run the e2e tests (pretending to be a user clicking around in the app) in the terminal.
+While developing/debugging tests it can also be useful to run `npm run test:open` to get a UI where you can see what the test runner is doing in the app.

 ## License